A licence to Industrially Extract 1860 acres of Native Kelp in Bantry Bay has been issued to BioAtlantis, Tralee.

 To allow this harvest of native kelp to go ahead, would be catastrophic for the ecology of the bay and may result in the whole balance of Bantry Bay being disturbed and irreparably damaged.

-The licenced area is so large, it is like giving approval for the clear felling of 38% of Killarney National Park, without local knowledge, consultation and agreement.
+The licenced area is so large, it is like giving approval for the clear felling of the entire Phoenix Park, without local knowledge, consultation and agreement.

 We say ‘NO’ to industrially harvesting our native kelp forest.

 We want Minister Peter Burke, Department of Housing, Local Government and Heritage, to immediately rescind the licence to mechanically harvest 1860 acres of native kelp in Bantry Bay and also to fully investigate how this license was issued with No requirement for an Environmental Impact Assessment (E.I.A.), No public consultation, and wholly inadequate advertising.

 We've had representatives of the Campaign at the following gatherings: